The Picard group of the universal moduli stack of principal bundles on pointed smooth curves II: Introduction

 \begin{notations} We denote by $k=\ov k$ an algebraically closed field of arbitrary characteristic.
 All the schemes and algebraic stacks that we will appear in this paper will be locally of finite type over $k$ (hence locally Noetherian). \end{notations}

 \begin{notations} A \emph{curve} is a connected, smooth and projective scheme of dimension one over $k$.
 The genus of a curve $C$ is $g(C):=\dim H^0(C,\omega_C)$.

-A \emph{family of curves} $\pi: C\to S$ is a proper and flat morphism of stacks whose geometric fibers are curves.
-If all the geometric fibers of $\pi$ have the same genus $g$, then we say that $\pi:C\to S$ is a family of curves of genus $g$ (or a family of curves with relative genus $g$) and we set $g(C/S):=g$.
-Note that any family of curves $\pi:C\to S$ with $S$ connected is a family of genus $g$ curves for some $g\geq 0$.
+A \emph{family of curves} $\pi: \cC\to S$ is a proper and flat morphism of stacks whose geometric fibers are curves.
+If all the geometric fibers of $\pi$ have the same genus $g$, then we say that $\pi:\cC\to S$ is a family of curves of genus $g$ (or a family of curves with relative genus $g$) and we set $g(\cC/S):=g$.
+We will denote by $\omega_{\pi}$ the relative canonical line bundle of $\pi$.
+Note that any family of curves $\pi:\cC\to S$ with $S$ connected is a family of genus $g$ curves for some $g\geq 0$.

 \end{notations}

 \begin{notations} Given two integers $g,n\geq 0$, we will denote by $\Mg$ the stack (over $k$) whose fiber over a scheme $S$ is the groupoid of families $(\pi:\cC\to S,\un\sigma=\{\sigma_1,\ldots, \sigma_n\})$ of \emph{$n$-pointed curves of genus $g$} over $S$, i.e. $\pi:\cC\to S$ is a family of curves of genus $g$ and $\{\sigma_1,\ldots, \sigma_n\}$ are (ordered) sections of $\pi$ that are fiberwise disjoint.